gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 with non-constrained harmonic bonds, and compute other interactions every second or fourth step.
-Despite these caveats, we encourage users to test the functionality, assess stability and energy drifts, and either discuss your experience in the GROMACS forums or suggest improvements to the documentation so we can improve this guidance in the future.
+Despite these caveats, we encourage users to test the functionality, assess stability and energy drifts, and either discuss your experience in the |Gromacs| forums or suggest improvements to the documentation so we can improve this guidance in the future.

 For using larger time steps for all interactions, and integration, angle